-- 1. Proposed Subdivisions where, within the last five (5) years or less a total of sixty (60) or more dwelling units would be constructed. - 2.
-Proposed Subdivisions where, within the last five (5) years or less, a total of thirty thousand (30,000) square feet of commercial gross floor area, seventy thousand (70,000) square feet of office or medical gross floor area or one hundred twenty thousand (120,000) square feet of industrial gross floor area would be constructed. - 3.
-Proposed Subdivisions and site plans where within the last five (5) years or less, a total of eight (8) or more lots or dwelling units would be constructed within one thousand (1,000) feet of a municipal boundary. - 4.
-Proposed Subdivision where, within the last five (5) years or less than a total of four (4) or more lots or dwelling units would be constructed, that abut or involve rivers or perennial (year round) streams, which, with one half (1/2) river miles downstream, flow across a municipal boundary. - 5.
-Proposed Subdivision and site plans where, within the last five (5) years or less, a total of four (4) or more lots or dwelling units would be constructed, that abut or involve lakes or great ponds, the high water mark of which lies within one thousand (1,000) feet of a municipal boundary. - 6.
-Proposals before the Planning Board which may reasonably be expected to contribute substantially to air or water pollution, school enrollment, solid waste disposal, demand for water supply or wastewater treatment, street deterioration, traffic safety or otherwise substantially affect another municipality. - 7.
-Proposals before the Planning Board which, in the sole discretion of the Planning Board, are reasonably likely to have a substantial effect on another municipality.
+- 1. Proposed Site Plans where, within the last five (5) years or less a total of sixty (60) or more dwelling units would be constructed. - 2.
+Proposed Site Plans where, within the last five (5) years or less, a total of thirty thousand (30,000) square feet of commercial gross floor area, seventy thousand (70,000) square feet of office or medical gross floor area or one hundred twenty thousand (120,000) square feet of industrial gross floor area would be constructed. - 3.
+Proposed Site Plan where, within the last five (5) years or less, a total of eight (8) or more dwelling units would be constructed within one thousand (1,000) feet of a municipal boundary. - 4.
+Proposed Site Plan where, within the last five (5) years or less than a total of four (4) or more dwelling units would be constructed, that abut or involve rivers or perennial streams, which, with one-half (1⁄2) river miles downstream, flow across a municipal boundary. - 5.
+Proposed Site Plans where, within the last five (5) years or less, a total of four (4) or more dwelling units would be constructed, that abut or involve lakes or great ponds, the high water mark of which lies within one thousand (1,000) feet of a municipal boundary. - 6.
+Proposed Site Plans which may reasonably be expected to contribute substantially to air or water pollution, school enrollment, solid waste disposal, demand for water supply or wastewater treatment, street deterioration, traffic safety or otherwise substantially affect another municipality. - 7.
+Proposed Site Plans which, at the sole discretion of the Planning Board, are reasonably likely to have a substantial effect on another municipality.

 If a determination is made that there is a regional impact, the Planning Board shall send notice by certified mail to the affected municipalities and the Central New Hampshire Regional Planning Commission at least fourteen (14) days prior to the date of the meeting.
 Within seventy-two (72) hours of reaching a decision regarding the development of regional impact the Planning Board shall send by certified mail to all affected municipalities and the Central New Hampshire Regional Planning Commission copies of the minutes of the meeting at which the decision was made.
+SECTION XIV